wendawu158/LinkedInScraper/README.md

 # LinkedInScraper

-A LinkedIn HTML Scraper designed to look for small companies to intern at
+A LinkedIn HTML Scraper designed to look for small companies to intern at.

 # LinkedIn URL hacking